The average cart abandonment rate across eCommerce retailers ranges from 55% to 80%.

 Here’s an example of how an issue can arise from too many popups: A discount offer is triggered for another product at checkout.
 And as a result, a customer may abandon their carts to find other discounts that will cover their purchase or to find the product/s eligible for that discount your popup featured.

-Solution: Your cart and checkout page should be free of popups, discounts, and smart notifications to avoid distractions.
+Solution: To avoid distractions, your cart and checkout page should be free of popups, discounts, and smart notifications.